WadhwaniAI/cough-against-covid/README.md

 * **Cough-based model**: Follow the notebook [here](demo/covid_detection_from_cough.ipynb) to predict COVID from cough using a pretrained model released with the repository.
 If you want to try on your own cough samples, you can record and store them in `assets/data/` and run the notebook by changing appropriate paths.

 * **Context-based model**: Follow the notebook [here](demo/covid_detection_from_contextual_data.ipynb) to predict COVID from contextual features like age, symptoms, travel history etc. If you want to try on your own contextual-features, you can modify the relevant cells and run the notebook.

+## Datasets

+We use a combination of publicly-available datasets and our own collected datasets.
+Please follow the steps [here](./datasets) to download, process all datasets.

 ## Training